dieharders/homebrew-ai-website/README.md

 # 🍺 OpenBrew Ai website

-This website is for marketing and hosting release builds of the oBrew application.
+This website is for marketing and hosting release builds of the Obrew application.

 ## Usage